ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 	usage();
 ```

-No, i'm not.
+No, I'm not.
 I'm checking all calls to usage() from parse_args.

 ```
 		case 'V':